samiayazz/instagram-clone-app/README.md

 4. `appsettings.json` dosyasında gerekli ayarlamaları yapın.
 5. Proje klasöründe terminali açın ve bağımlılıkları yüklemek için `dotnet restore` komutunu çalıştırın.
 6. Uygulamayı başlatmak için `dotnet run` komutunu kullanın.

-1. Install and configure PostgreSQL and MongoDB databases.
-2. Set up services such as Redis, ElasticSearch, etc.
-3. Clone the project files.
-4. Configure necessary settings in the `appsettings.json` file.
-5. Open the terminal in the project folder and run `dotnet restore` to install dependencies.
-6. Start the application by using the command `dotnet run`.